mlfoundations/evalchemy/README.md

 pip install -e .
 pip install -e eval/chat_benchmarks/alpaca_eval

-# Note: On some HPC systems (like Leonardo), you may need to modify pyproject.toml
+# Note: On some HPC systems you may need to modify pyproject.toml
 # to use absolute paths for the fschat dependency:
 # Change: "fschat @ file:eval/chat_benchmarks/MTBench"
 # To:     "fschat @ file:///absolute/path/to/evalchemy/eval/chat_benchmarks/MTBench"
+# Or remove entirely and separately run
+# pip install -e eval/chat_benchmarks/MTBench

 # Log into HuggingFace for datasets and models.
 huggingface-cli login